dvukadinovic/globin/readme.md

 Due to some required packages ('emcee') we need to add the 'conda-forge' in the package search channels:

-'conda config --add channels conda-forge'
+`conda config --add channels conda-forge`

 Now, install all the required packages: